Rockingham Township, Scott County, Iowa: County seat dilemma

 In 1837, shortly after Scott County was formed Rockingham, and rival neighbor Davenport both campaigned to become the county seat.
 As stated by the Iowa Territory, the city with the most votes at the February 1838 election, would become the county seat.
 On the eve of the election, Davenporters secured the temporary service of Dubuque laborers so that they could vote in the election.
 Davenport won the election.
 Rockingham supporters however, did not like this.
 They protested the elections to the territorial Governor.
 The Governor of the territory refused to certify the results of the election.
 A second election was scheduled for the following August.
 To avoid another import of voters, the Governor set a sixty-day residency requirement.
 Both cities proved to be corrupt as the second election drew near.
 Davenport, was again the victor, by only two votes.
 A third election was set by the Territorial Legislature for the summer of 1840.
 As the August election drew nearer, Rockinghamers grew tired of the county seat cause.
 Antoine LeClaire's $3,000 contribution, and the efforts of other Davenporters were difficult to challenge.
 Davenport easily won the third election.
 To ensure the question of county seat would not arise again, Davenport built the first county courthouse.

 Interesting information

-Rockingham Township may have been annexed, but it is possible that a road in Southwest Davenport (the area where the former township once was) carries its name to this day: Rockingham Road.
+Rockingham Township may have been annexed, but a road in Southwest Davenport (the area where the former township once was) carries its name to this day: Rockingham Road.